-Unlike PCSK9 antibody-based therapy which requires 12–26 injections per year, inclisiran requires less frequent injection at a starting regimen of twice 90 days and may be feasible at Q6M thereafter, which could help circumvent the issue of poor adherence to therapy – which has been associated with poor outcomes and an issue most relevant in high-risk patients with high LDL-C, according to lead investigator Dr Kaushik Ray of Imperial Centre for Cardiovascular Disease Prevention at Imperial College London in UK.
+Unlike PCSK9 antibody-based therapy which requires 12–26 injections per year, inclisiran requires less frequent injection at a starting regimen of twice every 90 days and may be feasible at Q6M thereafter.
+This could help circumvent the issue of poor adherence to therapy, which has been associated with poor outcomes and an issue most relevant in high-risk patients with high LDL-C, according to lead investigator Dr Kaushik Ray of Imperial Centre for Cardiovascular Disease Prevention at Imperial College London in UK.

 Compared with the baseline, LDL-C decreased by 27.9–41.9 percent at day 180 after a single inclisiran dose vs an increase by 2.1 percent for placebo (p<0.001).
 For patients who received two doses of inclisiran, LDL-C fell by 35.5–52.6 percent at day 180 from baseline compared with a 1.8 percent increase with placebo (p<0.001).

 At 240 days, LDL-C declined by 28.2–36.6 percent from baseline after a single inclisiran dose and 26.7–47.2 percent after two doses of inclisiran.